 Note

 The address specified in the query-source option is used for both UDP and TCP queries, but the port applies only to UDP queries.
 TCP queries always use a random unprivileged port.

-NT
+Note

 Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.

+Ottails 2.5.1 and earlier does not support setting the source address to 1.51 section.

+Note

 See also transfer-source and notify-source.